openmpf/openmpf.github.io/docs/docs/Health-Check-Guide.md

 only run after a job from ActiveMQ is received.
 If the timeout period expires, but no job is received or a job is already running, the health check will not run until the next job is received.

-If the health check job completes successfully, then component executor runs the job received from ActiveMQ.
+If the health check job completes successfully, then the component executor runs the job received from ActiveMQ.
 If the health check fails, the job will be returned to ActiveMQ.
-If the maximum number of consecutive health failures has been met, the component executor will exit with exit code 39.
-Otherwise, the component executor will wait the timeout period before until attempting to receive another job from ActiveMQ.
+If the maximum number of consecutive health check failures has not been met, the component executor will wait the timeout period before until attempting to receive another job from ActiveMQ.
+If the maximum number of consecutive health check failures has been met, the component executor will exit with exit code 39.
+If the component is running in a Docker container, the container will exit.

 # Environment Variables